-Heat treatment can be defined as the heating cycle at different temperatures carried out in predetermined conditions (controlled or not controlled atmosphere) to which they must follow more or less slow and / or isothermal cooling, to give a metal or a metal alloy (alloys ferrous or non-ferrous) those crystalline structures that give it certain mechanical and/or technological characteristics.
+Heat treatment can be defined as the heating cycle at different temperatures carried out under predetermined conditions, followed by fast or slow cooling to give a metal or metal alloy (ferrous or non-ferrous alloys) those crystalline structures which give it certain mechanical and/or technological characteristics.

-The addition of a controlled atmosphere in the furnace chamber changes the chemical composition of the surface layer of the alloy, this process is referred to as thermochemical treatment.
+The addition of a controlled atmosphere in the furnace chamber changes the chemical composition of the surface layer of the alloy, this process is defined as thermochemical treatment.

 Each department carries out a dedicated production process:

 Unit 2: Carpentry department